 There was a traveler with a very capacious backpack.
 With each visited inn his backpack became heavier.
 Each time he passed a crossing, he entered an inn and listened to the local folk about ‘the ways things have to be’.
 All of them had different ideas about the same topics.
 The traveler wrote down each of the views and put them on his back.
 Then he looked at the map and discovered that there was only one crossroad inn left.
 Armed with that relief, our voyager marched on but passed out a few meters before he saw the lodge’s signboard.
 The sign said: “Your business goal”.

 If you want something done, do it yourself, as the saying goes.
 It’s not always true if you want to do it right.
-In that case, you better outsource to people that really know their craft; especially when it comes to software.
+In that case, you better estimate your software project and outsource it to people that really know their craft; especially when it comes to software.
 With so many technologies on the scene and so many potential partners to get involved with, you owe it to yourself to choose wisely.
 To do that first, estimate the value of your software project.

 To do that, you need a relationship with your partner.
 Buying and providing a product are two sides of the same coin.
 To gain value you need to understand how to cooperate with the software development provider.